RawanHelmy/Admin-Dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.

+## About the Project

+An Admin Dashboard (ADs List) that helps user to create a new Ad by uploading media (Image/Video) including start and end dates , edit or delete an existing AD.
+Including User Verification.

+## Build Using

+- Angular 13
+- NGRX 13
+- Angular Material 13

+## Folder Structure

+- Module
+  - Components
+  - Services
+  - Models
+  - Store

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.